secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 1. Create a Pathway and confirm the `private` content checkbox is checked
 1. Create `private` content in SmartCards in a the Pathway
-1. Create `publicl` content in a SmartCard outside of the private Pathway
+1. Create `public` content in a SmartCard outside of the private Pathway
 1. Assign Pathway to specific learners or groups

-Example: L&D hosts a manager challenge course with graded content for a specific group of learners.
+**Example:** L&D hosts a [manager challenge course] (/handbook/people-group/learning-and-development/manager-challenge/) with graded content for a specific group of learners.
 The team wants the manager content available for the wider community but needs the graded content to be restricted to assigned learners.
 SmartCards with public content will be built independelty of any Pathway, then added to the private manager challenge Pathway.
 SmartCards with private content will be built within the private manager challenge Pathway.
 This private Pathway will be assigned to specific audiences and the wider community can discover content in SmartCards.

 There is also the option to organize these public SmartCards into a second Pathway that the wider community can access without the graded requirements.
 Perhaps a quick quiz or poll could be utilized here instead.